 Sent back in time to: March 8, 2019

-I haven’t written to you in almost eight years – I can’t believe it is already February of 2029.
-I obviously know about the decision you were struggling with a year ago, because you are me and I was there eleven years ago contemplating that same decision with you.
+I haven’t written to you in almost eight years – I can’t believe it is already March of 2029.
+I obviously know about the decision you’ve been struggling with because you are me and I was there ten years ago contemplating that same decision with you.
 Let’s briefly review the options that were on the table:

 (2) You have an incredible opportunity to start a new business with the financial backing of private equity and the CEO of the company you currently work for.
 It’s a rare opportunity in that if you decide to pursue this path, you are afforded the opportunity to test your entrepreneurial chops without much risk.
-It too comes with long hours, lots of travel and time away from your family.
-You will be compensated well if it succeeds but far less than if you went out on your own, or #3…
+It also comes with long hours, lots of travel and time away from your family.
+You will be compensated well if it succeeds but far less than if you went out on your own, which is option #3…

-By the time you’re reading this letter, Declan is 16 going on 17-months old.
+By the time you’re reading this letter, Declan is five months old.
 Cherish this time as he is going to grow up so fast.
 Isn’t being a dad amazing?
 You finally have the opportunity you’ve always wanted to be the dad you never had.
 The best part is you have Jenny to share this experience with.
 As expected, she is a natural; the quintessential mom.
 Continue worshiping the ground she walks on.
 You and Declan are so lucky to have such an amazing woman in your lives.